|Nutritional Guidelines (per serving)|

 |Total Fat 11g||14%|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The basic ingredients for French toast are almost always available: stale bread, eggs, milk, butter and a frying pan.
+The basic ingredients for French toast are almost always available: stale bread, eggs, milk, butter, and a frying pan.
 But the taste can vary depending on the toppings you select.
 Don't be afraid to make French toast with more than just stale, white store-bought bread.
-My favorite way is to use thick slices of either French or Italian bread, especially if it has seeds on the top of it.
+Our favorite way is to use thick slices of either French or Italian bread, especially if it has seeds on the top of it.

 Sprinkle with powdered sugar and serve warm with syrup.

 - If we have some leftover thick crusty bread like French bread, we much prefer using it over regular sliced bread.
 Also, when we make more French toast than this, we prefer to mix our milk and eggs in a 4-cup measuring cup.
 Then, we only pour enough mixture in the shallow bowl to dip a couple of slices at a time.
 This way you don't end up with too much or not enough egg in your mixture.